pingidentity/pingdirectory-go-client/configurationapi/docs/AddInternalSearchRatePluginRequest.md

 ### NewAddInternalSearchRatePluginRequest

-`func NewAddInternalSearchRatePluginRequest(pluginName string, schemas []EnuminternalSearchRatePluginSchemaUrn, pluginType []EnumpluginPluginTypeProp, numThreads int32, baseDN string, filterPrefix string, enabled bool, ) *AddInternalSearchRatePluginRequest`
+`func NewAddInternalSearchRatePluginRequest(pluginName string, schemas []EnuminternalSearchRatePluginSchemaUrn, baseDN string, filterPrefix string, enabled bool, ) *AddInternalSearchRatePluginRequest`

 NewAddInternalSearchRatePluginRequest instantiates a new AddInternalSearchRatePluginRequest object This constructor will assign default values to properties that have it defined,